perrybutler/astral/README.md

 ![](https://thumbs.gfycat.com/YellowishKindheartedCopperhead-size_restricted.gif)

 Very early prototype testing out sprite animations, roaming AI, shadows/opacity, object sorting, collisions and push physics to see what's possible with HTML5 canvas.
 The inspector/editor thing was an early incantation.
+(See graphics disclaimer at top of this page)

 ----